Collaborations in Global Health

 Research Networks for Health Innovations in Sub-Saharan Africa

-Five German-African networks are fostering the scientific cooperation in health research between Germany and the African continent.
+Six German-African research networks are currently fostering the scientific collaboration in health research between Germany and the African continent.

 Logo JPIAMR